 - Internal readiness: When will the appropriate infrastructure and cultural processes be in place to support a return?

-- Personal readiness: When will team members be mentally and physically ready to return to work?
-Further, when will support structures (childcare, elder care, etc.) be in place to support a Return-to-work Plan?
+- Personal readiness: When will team members be mentally and physically ready to return to the workplace?
+Further, when will support structures (childcare, elder care, etc.) be in place to support a Return-to-Workplace Plan?
 Personal readiness will be especially important for team members who live with or care for high-risk individuals until a vaccine is available.

 It is important to remember that these “three legs of the stool” are all operating on different timelines with the “personal readiness” showing the greatest variability from team member to team member.

-RETURN TO WORK COMPONENTS – AN AGILE APPROACH
+RETURN TO WORKPLACE COMPONENTS – AN AGILE APPROACH

 - What is the earliest date that we believe re-opening can occur?